 To understand how schools approached student discipline in the wake of these changes, the School District partnered with Abigail Gray and the Consortium for Policy Research in Education to conduct a study on how K-8 District schools were carrying out climate interventions.
 Schools that have fully implemented these policies have begun to see promising results; however, many schools are still struggling to solve specific climate and discipline problems.

-This Stoneleigh Fellowship will enable Abigail to:
+This Stoneleigh Fellowship enabled Abigail to:

 - Establish a research-practice partnership with the School District of Philadelphia to implement and evaluate projects to improve school climate.
-This includes collaborating with District leaders to identify targeted areas for improvement, selecting evidence-based interventions to pilot, and designing tailored studies to evaluate the interventions and their impact on student outcomes.
+This included collaborating with District leaders to identify targeted areas for improvement, selecting evidence-based interventions to pilot, and designing tailored studies to evaluate the interventions and their impact on student outcomes.